-Visa applications for Germany are now received by TLScontact, except for some categories that are still received by the Embassy of Germany in Cairo directly.
-For more information please visit Jurisdiction page.
+Visa applications for Germany are now received by TLScontact except for some categories.
+For more information please visit the Jurisdiction page.

-You may only submit your visa application within 90 days before your date of departure.
-We recommend that you apply at least 15 working days before the date you intend to travel.
+You may only submit your visa application within 6 months before your date of departure.
+As the processing time may take up to 15 days, we recommend that you apply at least 20 working days before the date you intend to travel.